Breckenridge in Sangamon County, Illinois — The American Midwest (Great Lakes)

 Marker series.
 This marker is included in the Daughters of the American Revolution marker series.

 Location.
 39° 41.027′ N, 89° 25.489′ W. Marker is in Breckenridge, Illinois, in Sangamon County.
 Marker is on Consolidated Road (County Road E 2300N) west of County Route 29, on the right when traveling west.
+There is a County road sign "12E" for a non-existant road at the marker location by bridge over a creek.
 Touch for map.
-There is a County road sign "12E" for a non-existant road at the marker location by bridge over a creek.
 Marker is in this post office area: Rochester IL 62563, United States of America.
+Touch for directions.

 Also see . . .